Skip to main content

 • Junior ISAs are for savers under 18 years old.
 Parents or guardians can open and manage the accounts, but the money belongs to the child.
 Up to 16 or 18 years is a good amount of time to build up savings, and they may have higher interest rates too.
 The annual deposit limit is currently £9000.

 • If you are aged between 18-39, you can open a Lifetime ISA (LISA) account, which is specifically to save for a first home, or retirement.
+They can be cash ISAs or stocks and shares (investment).
 You can save up to £4,000 a year and receive a maximum bonus of £1,000 each year until you are 50.
-However, it does not do better than a pension, except perhaps for self-employed basic-rate taxpayers.
-Not many brands offer LISAs, but Paragon, Newcastle Building Society and Skipton Building Society do.
-'Help to Buy' ISAs are no longer available to open.
+However, the withdrawal conditions are strict – the money can only be accessed without penalty for a first home purchase (up to £450,000) or for retirement after the age of 60.
+If the funds are withdrawn for any other reason apart from a terminal illness diagnosis, a steep 25% penalty is applied.

 Other types of ISA